GoIntegration/IBM-Integration-Bus/Commands - IIB.md

-In the words of Abraham Lincoln:

-> Pardon my french

 # Some handy IIB commands
+1. Item 1
+  1. A corollary to the above item.
+  2. Yet another point to consider.
+2. Item 2
+  * A corollary that does not need to be ordered.
+    * This is indented four spaces, because it's two spaces further than the item above.
+    * You might want to consider making a new list.
+3. Item 3

-* List deployed objects on message broker
+*List deployed objects on message broker
-`mqsilist -r`
+**`mqsilist -r`

 * Restart message broker
 	`mqsistop <broker>`
 	`mqsistart <broker>`